Mileage allowances 2026: employer obligations towards Urssaf

 | Electric vehicle | 20% increase | Complex home electrical charging |

-| Recovery risk | Strong if insufficient supporting documents | Moderate if separation clear use |
+| Reassessment risk | High if supporting documents are insufficient | Moderate if the split of use is clear |

-Employer obligations
+Employer obligations#

 The employer who pays IK has several obligations:

 - Define a reimbursement policy: the ideal is to formalize it in an internal memo or in the internal regulations, specifying the scale used, the reimbursement conditions and the processing time for expense reports.
-2. 6.
-A reimbursement calculated on an incorrect power is a risk of recovery.

 - Process correctly in payroll: IK within the scale limit do not appear as taxable salary.

-What the IK supports: details of the components
+What the IK supports: details of the components#

 The mileage scale is calculated to cover all expenses linked to the use of a vehicle: